-Goat's beard is a medium-sized perennial valued for its showy plumes, dark-green foliage, and tolerance for a variety of growing conditions.
-Goat's beard belongs to the rose family, which also includes such landscape plants as rockspray cotoneaster (Cotoneaster horizontalis), Japanese spirea (Spiraea japonica), and flowering quince (Chaenomeles speciosa).
+Goat's beard (Aruncus dioicus) is a medium-size perennial valued for its showy plumes, dark green foliage, and tolerance for a variety of growing conditions.
+It belongs to the rose family, which also includes such landscape plants as rock cotoneaster (Cotoneaster horizontalis), Japanese spirea (Spiraea japonica), and flowering quince (Chaenomeles speciosa).

 |Common Names||Goat's beard, goatsbeard, buck's beard, bride's feathers|

 |Soil Type||Moist, loamy|